saifjamsheer/speckle-noise-reduction/README.md

 # SpeckleAway
 ### Speckle Noise Reduction in Medical & Satellite Imagery

-Using a sliding window approach, the following linear and non-linear noise-reduction algorithms were implemented:
+This project was created to investigate noise-reduction algorithms for a future project that involves building a deep learning model to detect diseases in medical imagery.
+Using a sliding window approach, the following linear and non-linear noise-reduction algorithms were implemented and compared:
 * Mean filtering
 * Median filtering
 * Sharpening